5 Ways To Drive Traffic To A Video

 2. The duration

-Attention spans are getting shorter and shorter.
-With this in mind, design your video to work for your target audience.
-For some audiences it is ok to have a 10 minute video, for others 45 seconds is too much.
+To increase traffic around your video, design your video to work for your target audience.
+For some audiences it is okay to have a 10 minute video, for others 45 seconds is too much.
 You have to know what is right for your audience.
 If you get this right and hit the sweet spot of duration then your video will perform well.
 Get the basics right and the rest should follow.

 The third basic element is the content.
 ‘Content is king’, as they say in TV, content is everything.
 If your video has great content then your viewers will share the content.
 If your video gets watered down with corporate messages then it is less likely to be shared.